yan-soon/tp/docs/DeveloperGuide.md

 1. Test case: `search`<br>
    Expected: No module information is displayed. _Invalid command format_ message is shown in the result display.

-1. Other invalid delete commands to try: `search c/cs2103t`, `delete 1`<br>
+1. Other invalid delete commands to try: `search c/cs2103t`, `search 1`<br>
-   Expected: Similar to previous.
+   Expected: No module information is displayed. _Invalid command format_ message is shown in the result display.

 ### Saving data